See all > General health

 Confusion caused by UTIs is usually reversible with full recovery possible.
 If you or your loved ones have noticed changes to your thinking or behaviour, you should be assessed for cognitive changes.
 Regarding the health of your mind and body, timely care is always best.

-The information presented here is for educational purposes and is not meant to replace the advice from your medical professional.
-Virtual care is not meant for medical emergencies.
+When using virtual care, all medical treatment is at the sole discretion of the provider.
+Virtual care is not meant for medical emergencies, and your provider will determine if your case is appropriate for virtual care.
 If you are experiencing an emergency like chest pain or difficulties breathing, for example, please call 911 or go to your nearest emergency room.